 One of the most popular forms of pregnancy massage uses the principles based on Swedish massage techniques.
 This is because of its particular benefits in reducing muscle tension and improving blood flow and lymphatic drainage.

 Some massage therapists use aromatherapy oils and burn incense to heighten the sensory experience.
 There is however, a range of oils which need to be avoided as they can prompt uterine contractions.
-These include oregano, peppermint, thyme, basil, sage and rosemary.
+These include oregano, nutmeg, peppermint, thyme, basil, sage and rosemary.
 You may prefer the massage therapist uses non-scented or very low scented oils.

 How much skin you expose during your massage is entirely up to you.
 Some women are comfortable wearing very little clothing; others want to feel more covered.
 It is worth bearing in mind though, for you to get the most benefit from your massage, the therapist needs to be able to access as much of your skin surface area as possible.